 “Where the fuck is that coming from” muttered Maguire, as he grabbed his things and made his way back up to the tower.
 With binoculars in hand, he hurtled back up the cast iron stairs to the top of the lighthouse.
 The wind had intensified and the rain was now starting to lash against the glass dome.
 He stepped out on to the windswept observation platform and scanned the immediate area looking for a vessel near the rocks but, could still see nothing.
 It was only when he focused into vision the West Maiden half a mile away, did he catch a glimpse of something that took his breath away!

-“It only takes time... before the sea relinquishes its secrets?”
+“It is only a matter of time... before the sea relinquishes its secrets?”

 TO BE CONTINUED!